 This course, part of the General Education Capstone, teaches students the concepts and skills needed to read and write from academic sources.
 Students use their general education knowledge in a synthetic, analytic summative writing project and oral presentation.
+To successfully complete this course, students must demonstrate competency in the six General Education Program objectives.
 (This course is a CCSJ General Education requirement.)

-Prerequisite: EMCO 103, EMCO 150, and completion of or enrollment in all introductory and intermediate general education courses, or permission of general education program director.
+Prerequisite: EMCO 103, EMCO 150, and completion of or enrollment in all introductory and intermediate general education courses, or permission of General Education Program director.